spuithori/svelte-ionic-app/README.md

 - Ion Icons implementation will not support md and ios specific icons etc
 - Modal and Popover not working - there is a way, but it delays the content (modal) - and there is a warning on componentProps - so have to check how to get it to work with passing data and its properties.
 Alterantive - only using Inline modals and embedding the component in there
 - Accordion - toggle-icon property won't work - because of the Ionic Icons implementation
+- Tab bar -> does not move to default selected

 # Todo
 - Breadcrumbs - add script code from example